 The month of November is a time when people particularly remember to have Masses offered for the dead, especially for family and friends.

 In our parish the intention of each Mass is published in the weekly newsletter.
 In some parishes intentions are published on a notice board and in some places the priest may announce the intention, especially if it is a change to the one published.

 It is worth noting, however, that the offering of the Mass for that intention does not depend on it being publically voiced but on it being specified in the priest’s personal prayers.
 Similarly, if a priest announces that “I am offering this Mass for [such and such an] intention” he does not thereby require the rest of the congregation to pray for that intention or to make their own lay-offering of the Mass to be for that intention.
 The priest’s intention specifies the “special fruit” chosen as his intention it does not specify that of the congregation.
-To avoid the impression of the priest imposing his intention on the rest of the congregation it is not Fr Dylan's normal practice to announce the intention he is offering the Mass for.
+It is therefore not necessary for the priest to announce the intention he is offering the Mass for.